jsgroth/jgenesis/backend/s32x-core/README.md

     * Run length (256-color compressed): Each 16-bit word contains an 8-bit index into 32X CRAM and the number of pixels to render in that color (1-256)
   * Can composite pixels between Genesis VDP frames and 32X VDP frames
     * Supports priority compositing only, no color blending
-* 2-channel PWM sound chip that outputs at 22 KHz
+* 2-channel PWM sound chip with a configurable sample rate ranging from ~5.62 KHz to the 32X system clock rate of ~23.01 MHz
+  * The sound chip has no attached RAM, only two 3-word FIFOs for upcoming pulse width samples; one of the CPUs must continuously send samples to the FIFOs
+  * In practice, most games set the sample rate to 22 KHz and nothing sets it higher than 44.1 KHz
 * 256KB of SDRAM shared between the two SH-2s